 Following the launch of the APM Body of Knowledge, 6th edition and its supporting website on the 8th August 2012, the next phase of the APM Body of Knowledge refresh programme, specifically related to current APM qualifications, is well underway.

-APM qualifications are being reviewed to update and align them with the APM Body of Knowledge, 6th edition is underway.
-The Introductory Certificate (The APM Project Fundamentals Qualification) and for APMP (The APM Project Management Qualification) have now been refreshed and aligned and are now available.
+APM qualifications are being reviewed to update and align them with the APM Body of Knowledge, 6th edition.
+So far, the Introductory Certificate (The APM Project Fundamentals Qualification) and the APMP (The APM Project Management Qualification) have been refreshed and aligned and are now available.

 Existing APM qualifications continue to use the APM Body of Knowledge 5th edition as the primary reference source, which will remain available via APM publishing until the qualifications have been fully refreshed.